The Story of the Kinks’ Return to Rock ‘n’ Roll on ‘Misfits’

 By the mid ‘70s, Ray Davies was so immersed in theatrical rock operas, he probably hadn’t noticed that he had lost all but the most devoted of the Kinks’ fans.
 The band’s string of albums in the first half of the decade was steady and, for the most part, forgettable: Everybody’s in Show-Biz, the two-act Preservation series, Soap Opera, Schoolboys in Disgrace.
 Can anyone name more than two songs from these records?

-So when the Kinks released ‘Sleepwalker’ in 1977, fans were excited and relieved to hear the group returning to the power-chord crunch that made them famous back in the ‘60s.
+When the Kinks released Sleepwalker in 1977, fans were excited and relieved to hear the group returning to the power-chord crunch that made it famous back in the ‘60s.
 No more concept records about long-forgotten mores or soggy musical experiments that dipped into vaudeville and post-war nostalgia.
 They were on a new label, entering a new era and ready to sell records in the U.S. again.
-‘Sleepwalker’ became the Kinks’ highest-charting album to date, just missing the Top 20.
+Sleepwalker became the Kinks’ highest-charting album to date, just missing the Top 20.